 Outsourcing: Keeping track of your invoices and contacting customers can be taxing.
 With invoice financing, the factoring company will be the one to keep track of your invoices, leaving you with added time to focus on more important tasks.

 Continuous Cash Flow: As long as your business has pending invoices, you can continue to use invoice factoring.
-Instead of waiting months to receive payment on outstanding invoices, you can receive the money on your terms which enables you to maintain a more steady cash flow.
+Instead of waiting months to receive payment on outstanding invoices, you can receive the money on your terms which enables you to maintain a steadier cash flow.

 Immediate Cash Flow: The process of applying for traditional business loans is long and tedious – sometimes it takes months before you’re approved.
 Invoice factoring offers immediate access to cash, ensuring your business operations continue to run smoothly.

 Cons of Business Invoice Financing

 Customer-Reliant: Lenders may not be too particular about your business’ financial history, but they will take your customers’ payment history into consideration before approving your application.
-Therefor, if your customers have a bad payment record, it could negatively effect your chances of having the factoring company take on your invoices.
+Therefore, if your customers have a bad payment record, it could negatively impact your chances of having the factoring company take on your invoices.

 Fees: Factoring companies typically charge around 1% to 5% of your invoice’s total value.
-Before you consider invoice financing, you need to determine whether fast access to capital is worth the loss.
+Before you consider invoice financing, you need to determine whether fast access to capital are worth the fees.

 Liability: If your customers default on their invoices, you may be held responsible.
-Factoring companies are not collections agencies, which means they won’t waste their time tracking down your customers who fail to pay on time.
+Factoring companies are not collection agencies, which means they won’t waste their time tracking down your customers who fail to pay on time.
 If you’re in a recourse invoice factoring agreement, you’ll bear the burden of paying for those invoices.
-Some factors may allow you to trade one invoice for another of the same value but that is not a guarantee.
+Some factors may allow you to trade one invoice for another of the same value, but that is dependent upon the factor.